skiwithpete/alarmpi/config_readme.md

    http://woeid.rosselliot.co.nz/ for WOEID codes.

 **Note:** content sections are parsed in the order they appear in the configuration.
-Therefore greeting should come first.
+Therefore the greeting should come first.

 #### TTS engines